Movement Meets Giving Circle

 Mental Health

-Currently on hiatus as we seek new sources of funding, your donation can make the difference!
+Currently on hiatus as we seek new sources of funding, your donation can make the difference to get us up and running again!
 This monthly class is offered in partnership with McLean Hospital in Cambridge, a leading psychiatric hospital dedicated to improving the lives of individuals and families impacted by mental illness.
 This partnership brings dance classes to an inpatient psychosis ward and to an outpatient program focused on mental illness recovery.
-Because many psychiatric medications can cause parkinsonian symptoms, the curriculum is adapted from the Dance for PD® model to provide both physical and emotional benefits to McLean patients.
+Because many psychiatric medications can cause parkinsonian symptoms such as tremors, rigidity, slowness, and bradykinesia, the curriculum is adapted from the Dance with Parkinson’s model to provide physical and emotional benefits to McLean patients, using the healing expression, joy, and creativity that movement and music brings.

 Cancer Recovery